 Where to find the best sunsets and sunrise around Hawaii (updated 2021)

-You’ll want to experience the best of these perfect Hawaiian sunsets and sunrise spots when you visit any of the islands in Hawaii.
+You’ll want to experience these perfect Hawaiian sunsets and sunrise spots also when you visit any of the islands in Hawaii.

 Take a sunset cruise in Hawaii

 When visiting Hawaii, a must-do activity that should be on your bucket list is a sunset cruise.
 With a variety of companies and boats to choose from, doing a little research on the subject is always advisable.
 They range from small catamarans with a limited amount of people to big ones that turn to a big party.
 Also, the amount of time, food choice, and assortment of drinks can vary and help make your decision easier or harder.
 Most of the cruises are all you can drink package with choices like beer, wine, soft drinks, water, and what they call a captain’s cocktail, usually mai tais.
 As far as food, it’s going to depend on the company you are using, some have kalua pork sandwiches, regular ham-cheese sandwich or some charcuterie plater.
 Another feature for you to consider is if the cruise is family-friendly or not, companies differ in that regard as well.
 Your location can also help you decide on which charter to go with, with you are staying in Wailea or Kohala, some of the companies offer shuttles from the major hotels.
 It’s suggested that you wear comfortable clothing as you may have to get knee-deep in the water to get on the boat, and don’t forget the camera as the photo opportunities are breathtaking.
 If you are lucky and mother nature cooperates you get to see the “green flash”.